-12:30 a.m.
+12:00 a.m.
 Weekend Face Check

-Friday and Saturday Night all residential students have a 12:30 a.m. face check.
+Friday and Saturday Night all residential students have a 12:00 a.m. face check.
 The definition of Face Check is: face-to-face communication between a student and an SLC.
-Failure to Check-in between 12:30 a.m. and 12:45 a.m. will result in disciplinary action.
-The first missed 12:30 a.m. face check will result in the SLC locating the student to inform them they have missed face check and remind them of their time responsibilities on the weekends.
-The second missed face check will result in the SLC locating the student and informing them they have missed 12:30 a.m. face check and remind them of their time responsibilities on the weekends.
-The third 12:30 a.m. face check and remind them of their time responsibilities on the weekends.
-The third 12:30 a.m. missed check-in and subsequent missed 12:30 a.m. check-ins will result in an SLC locating the student and informing them they will be grounded.
+Failure to Check-in between 12:00 a.m. and 12:15 a.m. will result in disciplinary action.
+The first missed 12:00 a.m. face check will result in the SLC locating the student to inform them they have missed face check and remind them of their time responsibilities on the weekends.
+The second missed face check will result in the SLC locating the student and informing them they have missed 12:00 a.m. face check and remind them of their time responsibilities on the weekends.
+The third 12:00 a.m. missed check-in and subsequent missed 12:00 a.m. check-ins will result in an SLC locating the student and informing them they will be grounded.
 These numbers, like groundings, reset at the beginning of each semester.